 Members of the learning community actively choose and use multiple technologies in the classroom.
 This supports a key aspect of technology literacy: the capability to discern appropriate technologies based on the desired outcomes of the learning activity or inquiry (Davies, 2011 in The Learning Community p.
 49).

-Students played with ‘StoryBird‘ – a very visual and artistic little browser based app for digital storytelling.
+in 2019, students played with ‘StoryBird‘ – a very visual and artistic little browser-based app for digital storytelling.
 Within 15 minutes, the students were able to effectively utilize the app to begin creating stories and poems.
 We learned that we can also find and read stories shared in the storybook community.
+(NOTE: at some point following our session, the Storybird licensing structure changed; limiting free access to creating stories)

-- This application allows students to begin with picture prompts – keep in mind that it is best for students who are able to read and write.
-For students who can not yet access text, there are more multimodal options including: ShowMe, a digital whiteboard app allowing all learners to voice narrate, draw and add images and text.
+- Storybird allows students to begin with picture prompts – keep in mind that it is best for students who can read and write.
+For students who can not yet access text, there are more multimodal options including Digital Whiteboard applications.
+Without using Storybird, A teacher might also print or project images as prompts to inspire creative expression.
 You may find this blog post about digital storytelling of interest.

-Something I hope I was able to convey through modelling is an approach to introducing ‘new’ digital technologies to students in an experiential and playful way.
-Rather than ‘teaching’ whole class ‘how to’ use a particular technology (and risk losing many of your students to boredom or going over their heads), I learned to provide my students (of ALL ages from K through secondary) opportunities to play with a given app or tool for a period of time prior to there being an expectation of actually using it for a given purpose.
-I find this helps lessen anxiety and affords students the opportunity to learn from and teach one another.
-Here is a detailed lesson plan based on the KDU (Know, Do, Understand) model.
+Something I hope I was able to convey through modelling is an approach to introducing ‘new’ digital technologies to students experientially and playfully.
+Rather than ‘teaching’ the whole class ‘how to’ use a particular technology (and risk losing many of your students to boredom or going over their heads), I learned to provide my students (of ALL ages from K through secondary) opportunities to play with a given app or tool for some time before there is an expectation of actually using it for a given purpose.
+I find this helps lessen anxiety and allows students to learn from and teach one another.
+Here is a detailed lesson plan based on the KDU (Know, Do, Understand) model for how I ‘taught’ Storybird.
 My ‘general’ process for this:

 - Show the students a very brief example of the technology ‘in action’